Most Probable Number (MPN) Test: Principle, Procedure, Results

 3. Completed test

-1. Presumptive Test
+1. Presumptive Test of MPN Test

 The presumptive test is a preliminary screening method used to detect the presence of coliform organisms in water samples.
 It involves utilizing a series of fermentation tubes containing lactose broth with known concentrations.
 The purpose of this test is to quickly assess whether the water source may be contaminated with coliform bacteria, which can indicate potential fecal contamination and the presence of harmful pathogens.